Secret Codes and Battleships: Background

-Prior to making the album, Hayes had been given the task of writing songs for other people, such as Simon Cowell.
+Prior to making the album, Hayes had been writing songs for other people, such as Simon Cowell.
 During this process however, he realised he was making songs for himself.
 He then announced in early 2009 that he had begun making a new album.
 Hayes has described the record as revolving around relationships, as described in the first single "Talk Talk Talk".
 According to Hayes, "Black Out the Sun" was written around 2008, and was originally written for Leona Lewis.
 Hayes began recording the album in 2009.
 He worked with producers such as Walter Afanasieff, who he had not worked with since Spin, and Carl Falk, a well-known Swedish synthpop producer.
 In early 2010 he announced he was returning to the studio despite having completed the album and was going to write more songs.
 Hayes documented the process through a series of "Making of" videos, in which snippets of several songs from the new album could be heard.
 The album was mixed by Robert Orton, best known for his work with Lady Gaga.
 Work was completed on the album in mid-2010.
 Hayes has said that it will be a pop album, and likened it to the first Savage Garden record.